snt-arg/bipm_g2o/README.md

 ## 📜 License

-This project is released under an open-source license.
-See `LICENSE` for details.
+This project is open-source and distributed under GPL-3.0

 ---